Dental Benefits and Medicaid

 Dental benefits coverage varies by age.
 For children ages 2-18, 50.3 percent have private dental benefits, 38.7 percent of dental benefits through Medicaid or the Children’s Health Insurance Program (CHIP), and 11.0 percent do not have dental benefits.
 For adults ages 19-64, 58.1 percent have private dental benefits, 6.7 percent have dental benefits through Medicaid, and 35.2 percent do not have dental benefits.
 For adults ages 65 and older, 27.9 percent have private dental benefits, 10.1 percent have dental benefits through a public program, and 62.0 percent do not have dental benefits.

-Source: Dental Benefits Coverage Increased for Working-Age Adults in 2014.
-Health Policy Institute Research Brief.
-Available as a free download.
+Source: Dental Benefits Coverage Increased for Working-Age Adults in 2014 (Health Policy Institute Research Brief).

 Does my state cover dental services for adult Medicaid enrollees?